zhongwencool/observer_cli/README.md

 - 1.7.5
   - Fix crash when mnesia table with external copies.
     Which `mnesia:table_info(TabName, storage_type)` returns tuple `{ext, _, _}`
+  - Correct the order of the application information; the items Memory and Reductions have been switched.

 - 1.7.4
   - fix crash when ets:info/1 return undefined.
 - 1.7.3